tyunist/memory_efficient_mish_swish/README.md

 ## Performance
 More details on the comparison between these two activation functions can be found from their papers.

-From my experiments on mono depth estimation, both of these perform on par or better then ReLU6.
+From my experiments on mono depth estimation, both of these perform on par or better than ReLU6.
 Mish performs slightly better then Swish and ReLU6.

 ![Performance Comparison](figures/compare.svg)